“Labor Omnia Vincit” McKay Law

 Q: Can I get punitive damages for emotional injury?

-A: Possibly.
+A: Yes, in some cases.
 IIED cases and severe negligence cases may support punitive awards.

 Q: What is the deadline to file?

-A: 2 years from the date of the incident (Okla.
+A: Two years from the date of the incident (Okla.
 Stat. tit.
 12, § 95).
-Move quickly — early treatment documentation matters.
+The discovery rule may extend the deadline.

 The Three Main Legal Frameworks for Emotional Injury